Register Maintenance Services in Chennai (2026)

 Legal format update (2026): Under Rule 88 of the Companies Rules 2014, digital registers are legally valid.
 The TN Government's Form T is now the preferred format for Shops and Establishments compliance.
 Inspectors in 2026 specifically ask for Form T or the individual Form R, Form S, Form U — not 'attendance registers' as a category.

-Digital registers are fully acceptable.
 Digital registers maintained in Excel, ERP, or cloud platforms are fully acceptable.
 The key requirement is that they match the prescribed format and can be printed on demand during an inspection.

 Every Register Your Business Must Maintain — With Form Numbers